 Screen scraper websites gain unauthorised access to Ryanair's website and booking system, extract flight and pricing information and display it on their own websites for sale to customers at prices which may include hidden intermediary fees on top of Ryanair's fares.
-Ryanair does not allow any such commercial use of its website and objects to the practice of screen scraping also on the basis of certain legal principles, such as database rights and copyright protection, etc. In turn, Ryanair has been accused by certain operators of screen scraping websites that its objection to the unauthorised selling by online travel agents to consumers of Ryanair flight tickets is an attempt to restrict competition.
-Ryanair is currently involved in a number of legal proceedings against the proprietors of screen scraper websites in Ireland, Germany, the Czech Repulic, France, Italy, Poland, Switzerland, the U.K. and the U.S. Ryanair's objective is to prevent any unauthorised use of its website and to prevent consumer harm, and the resultant reputational damage to the Company, that may arise due to the failure by some operators of screen scraper websites to provide Ryanair with the passengers' genuine contact and payment method details.
+Ryanair does not allow any such commercial use of its website and objects to the practice of screen scraping also on the basis of certain legal principles, such as contractual and database rights and copyright protection.
+In turn, Ryanair has been accused by certain operators of screen scraping websites that its objection to the unauthorised selling by online travel agents to consumers of Ryanair flight tickets is an attempt to restrict competition.
+Ryanair is currently involved in legal proceedings against the proprietors of screen scraper websites in the Czech Republic, Germany, Ireland, France, Italy, Poland, the UK and the US Ryanair's objective is to prevent any unauthorised use of its website and to prevent consumer harm, and the resultant reputational damage to the Company, that may arise due to the failure by some operators of screen scraper websites to provide Ryanair with the passengers' genuine contact and payment method details.
 Ryanair does allow certain companies who operate fare comparison (i.e. not reselling) websites to access its schedule and fare information for the purposes of price comparison provided they sign a licence and use the agreed method to access the data.
-Ryanair also permits Travelport (trading as Galileo and Worldspan) Sabre, GDS operators, to provide access to Ryanair's fares to traditional and corporate travel agencies.
+Ryanair also permits GDS operators Amadeus, Sabre and Travelport (trading as Galileo and Worldspan) to provide access to Ryanair's fares to traditional brick and mortar travel agents and closed corporate travel booking platforms.
 Ryanair has obtained both favourable and unfavourable rulings in its actions against screen scrapers.
 However, pending the outcome of these legal proceedings and if Ryanair were to be ultimately unsuccessful in them, the activities of screen scraper websites could lead to a reduction in the number of customers who book directly on Ryanair's website and consequently to a reduction in Ryanair's ancillary revenue stream.
-Also, some customers may be lost to Ryanair once they are presented by a screen scraper website with a Ryanair fare inflated by the screen scraper's intermediary fee.
+Also, some business may be lost to Ryanair once potential customers are presented by a screen scraper website with a Ryanair fare or a fee for an ancillary product such as priority boarding or checked baggage inflated by the screen scraper's intermediary fee.
 This could also adversely affect Ryanair's reputation as a low-fares airline, which could negatively affect Ryanair's results of operations and financial conditions.